In this section, you choose and configure the settings necessary to simulate mechanical motion with a SimMechanics™ model.

 simulation takes too long or decrease them if the solution is not

 If your model contains one or more Joint Stiction Actuator blocks, you must also take into account the velocity thresholds of these blocks when setting the absolute tolerance of the ODE solver.
 If the absolute tolerance of the solver is greater than a joint's velocity threshold, the simulation might never detect the locking or unlocking of a joint.
 To prevent this from happening, set the absolute tolerance to be no more than 10% of the size of the smallest stiction velocity threshold in your model.

 You can anticipate and avoid many types of simulation failure by the following adjustments.
 You make them in the SimMechanics subnode of your model's Configuration Parameters dialog and the Constraints tab of a machine's Machine Environment dialog.

-See How SimMechanics Software Works and Troubleshooting Simulation Errors in this chapter for further information about identifying and recovering from simulation errors.
-See Maintaining Constraints preceding for more about constraints.
+See How SimMechanics Software Works and Troubleshooting Simulation Errors for further information about identifying and recovering from simulation errors.
+See Maintaining Constraints for more about constraints.

 Certain SimMechanics diagnostics help you understand and, if necessary, troubleshoot simulation problems.
 You can adjust these diagnostics in the Diagnostics area of the SimMechanics subnode.